wordshaker/jesswhite_4/_posts/2020-05-19-jigsaw-post.md

 ---
 <br/>

-Recently we have all been stuck indoors and as such, some of us have taken up jigsaw puzzles.
-Let's assume you have bought a second-hand jigsaw puzzle.
-This is much like taking over a system.
+Recently we have all been stuck indoors and as such, some of us have taken up putting together jigsaw puzzles.

+A lot of my career has involved working with pre-loved systems, and it's come to mind how similar working out a system and it's domain(s) is to having bought a second-hand jigsaw puzzle and putting those pieces together.

 There are two approaches to solving a jigsaw puzzle or learning about a domain.
 Working from the pieces up or from the full picture down.
 Using this analogy I will go through why I think the later has more benefits.